potassco/clorm/docs/clorm/factbase.rst

 Fact Bases and Querying
 =======================

+.. warning:: Out of date documentation

+   This part needs to be modified.
+FactBase works differently and is no longer sub-classed.

 As well as offering a higher-level interface for mapping ASP facts to Python objects, Clorm also provides facilities for dealing with collections of facts.